Country Updates

 Local Immigration

 10-12 weeks to obtain work permit and visa.
-V number takes 2 weeks to get and already allows to book appointments for TH registrations.
+V number takes 2 weeks to get and already allows to book appointments for town hall registrations.

 Lead time for residence permit appointment is 8 weeks, and can be booked as soon as one has their V number.